Bronchiolitis is an inflammation in the lungs. It affects the small breathing tubes. It is most common in children under

 What is bronchiolitis?

 Bronchiiolitis is an infection that involves the small breathing tubes of the lungs.
-It is almost always caused by a virus, usually the respiratory syncytial virus (RSV) but it can be caused by other viruses as well.
+The most common cause is the respiratory syncytial virus (RSV) but it can be caused by other viruses.
 The virus causes the bronchioles (very small breathing tubes in the lungs) to become inflamed, swollen, and filled with fluid.
 In small children this can lead to difficulties breathing and feeding.
 The symptoms start out like those of a common cold.
 They include stuffy and runny nose, sneezing, and a mild cough.
 Over a few days, your child may develop wheezing, trouble breathing, and a fever.

 Preventing the spread

-The viruses that lead to bronchiolitis are very contagious.
+The viruses that caused bronchiolitis spread easily.
 They can be spread through touching, coughing, or sneezing.
 To help stop the spread of infection:

-Wash your hands with warm water and soap often.
-Do this after sneezing, coughing, and touching your face.
-Do it before and after tending to a sick child.
+Alcohol-based hand cleaners are recommended.
+Or, wash your hands with warm water and soap often.
+Do it before and after touching your child.

 When to seek medical care